luis8h/ubuntu-autosetup/cheatsheet.md

 #### vm
 - install enhanced keyboard when using vm ware player (win+l will lock host machine)
+- switch to light mode when using vm ware player to use multiple monitors

 #### laptop
 - configure trackpad behavior and power button behavior